scalameta/scalafmt/.github/ISSUE_TEMPLATE.md

 ## Configuration (required) ##

-Please paste the contents of your `.scalafmt.conf` file here:
+Please paste the **smallest** possible set of `.scalafmt.conf` configuration parameters that reproduces the problem:
 ```
 version = <please enter the version here and make sure it's the latest>
 ...